VielLosero/Dirty-System-From-Scratch/README.md

 ## Thanks to:

-LFS For their job.
+LFS BLFS MLFS GLFS For their job.

 The F.O.S.S comunity.
-Try hard guys.
+Try hard.

 The readers, if you have arrived here.